Mithridatic Wars: Second war

 Lucius Licinius Murena was propraetorian governor of Asia in 83 BC.
 In violation of the private peace concluded with Sulla, Murena attacked Mithridates that year on the basis that Mithridates was interfering in the restoration of Ariobarzanes to Cappadocia and preparing forces to resume an offensive against Rome.
 His operations in 83 BC largely proceeded without opposition, but during the last of three large raids into Pontic territory, Murena's forces were defeated in 82 with serious losses.
 The next year Aulus Gabinius arrived as envoy from Sulla to order him to cease hostilities; Gabinius also organised Mithridates' withdrawal from Cappadocia by means of a marriage pact, avoiding further fighting.

 For his part, Murena celebrated a triumph over Mithridates at Rome in 81, which A N Sherwin-White in the Cambridge Ancient History calls "unearned".
 This award of a triumph may have been motivated by domestic concerns.
 Both Sulla and Murena triumphed over Mithridates in 81, suggesting that Sulla may have been attempting to paint Mithridates as subdued even when facts on the ground and the terms of his private peace with Pontus showed otherwise.

-The events showed Roman policy under Sulla was largely non-expansionist, centred on retaining the existing client state structure in Asia Minor with Mithridates suitably cowed as a client state.
-Opposition to this policy in the Senate and elsewhere is however evident: Murena was able to justify his war against Mithridates on the grounds that the Treaty of Dardanos was not anywhere written and therefore did not exist; the Senate, shortly after Sulla's death in 78 BC, refused to ratify it even though Mithridates pushed hard via intermediaries to secure its ratification.
+The events showed Roman policy under Sulla was largely non-expansionist, centred on retaining the existing international regime in Asia Minor with Mithridates suitably cowed as a client state.
+Opposition to this policy in the Senate and elsewhere is however evident: Murena was able to justify his war against Mithridates on the grounds that the Treaty of Dardanos was not anywhere written and therefore did not exist; the Senate, shortly after Sulla's death in 78 BC, refused to ratify it even though Mithridates pushed hard via intermediaries to secure its recognition.